lynnlangit/methylAltSplicing/README.md

 - input - data from CreateFeatures.R
 - output - Matrix for the training of an ANN.

 #### 4b.
-AnalyseProfilesPlots: Plots methylation profiles before data is fed to the ANN.
+AnalyseProfilesPlots.---: Plots methylation profiles before data is fed to the ANN.
 - input - data from CreateFeatures.R
 - output - various plots